 One common misnomer about the amateur radio email network Winlink is that Winlink is just for Windows.
 Here is how to set up an account on Linux:

-If you use Linux for Amateur radio, please check out my new app, RepeaterSTART (Showing The Amateur Repeaters Tool), the only open-source offline repeater application for the only open-source-data repeater listing!
-Now available for Android!
+If you use Linux for Amateur radio, please check out my new app, RepeaterSTART (Showing The Amateur Repeaters Tool), the only open-source Linux offline repeater application for the only open-source-data repeater listing!
+Now also available for Android and Windows!

 and enter your callsign in the quoted “mycall”: “YOURCALLHERE”, Ctrl+X and save the file.
 Then run: